 For us, as we know that this is a vehicle that we want to drive for at least 10 years, we want to get something as new as possible.
-Unfortunately our budget doesn’t necessary support that, so we are looking for a relatively new used vehicle, like a 2007, 2008 or 2009 model.
-Honestly, the year of the vehicle doesn’t bother me that much, as much as how much the vehicle has been used.
-I’d rather buy a 2007 with 25,000 kilometres on it rather than a 2009 with 50,000.
+Unfortunately our budget doesn't necessary support that, so we are looking for a relatively new used vehicle, like a 2010, 2011 or 2012 model.
+Honestly, the year of the vehicle doesn't bother me as much as how much the vehicle has been used.
+I'd rather buy a 2010 with 25,000 kilometres on it rather than a 2012 with 50,000.

 The second question we addressed was what type of vehicle we wanted, or rather, needed.
 Like I just mentioned, this is a vehicle that needs to last us about a decade, so we're not looking for a motorcycle or a smart fortwo.
 We want something that we can put kids in (four door), something that we can put stuff in (truck? hatchback? wagon?), and something that gets good gas mileage.
 Unlike most men my age, I'm really not that interested in a fancy car.
 I don't need it to go faster than the speed limit, and I don't plan on racing it anytime soon.
 I just need it to get from point A to point B safely, reliably, and comfortably.